kanjirz50/mt_ialp2016/README.md

 - KFTT dataset for investigating an effect of normalizing Japanese orthographical variants
 - Preprocessing and Post-processsing scripts for cleaning KFTT and NTCIR-7 corpora.

-Preprocessing scripts for SMT research(will be published in IALP2016) These scripts is apllied for a research(Japanese Orthographical Normalization Do Not Work for Statistical Machine Translation).
+Preprocessing scripts for SMT research.
+These scripts is apllied for a research(Japanese Orthographical Normalization Do Not Work for Statistical Machine Translation).

-These scripts make parallel corpus clear for Statistical Machine Translation research.
+These scripts make a parallel corpus clear for Statistical Machine Translation research.
 Target corpora are KFTT(The Kyoto Free Translation Task) and NTCIR-7(Pattent corpus).

 # Usage